MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/getting-started/overview.md

+---
+title: Getting started with MRTK3
+description: Overview of how to get started with MRTK3
+---

 # Getting started with MRTK3

 Welcome to the MRTK3!
 This guide serves as a starting point for using MRTK to build and experience your app in AR/VR.
 It includes resources for becoming acquainted with the building blocks of MRTK, and guides users through setting up their project to deploying on device.